taylorjbritt/capstone2/README.md

 ## Modeling

 A major challenge in modeling was the extreme imbalance of the classes: out of 106008 thousands rows (representing months between January 1950 and December 2006), only 443 had an attempted coup.
 A model that always predicted a coup wouldn't happen would automatically feature an accuracy upwards of 99.5%, but would completely miss the point of the investigation.
-Instead of focusing on accuracy, I was really curious about training a model with strong precision and recall.
+Instead of focusing on accuracy, I was really curious about training a model with strong recall.
 However, the thing I really cared about was interpretability of the model, so I decided to first focus on a creating an inferential model using a logistic regression.

 In order to avoid collinear features messing up the interpretation, I calculated the Variance Inflation Factors for the non-target features in my dataset and dropped features until everything had a score of below 10, which is the standard rule of thumb, but in retrospect may have been a bit too lenient.